PQSB/blog-robotica-servicio-25-26/p1/README_P1.md

 The goal is to program BSA algorithm for a localized vaccum cleaner so that it cleans as much of the map as possible.

 ### 0. Map Obstacle Dilatation:
+Once the array map is obtained, and before performing any other operations, the obstacles are dilated using OpenCV's dilate function with a *(9,9) kernel* and *2 iterations* (values determined after extensive testing) in order to ensure safer navigation.

 ### 1. Map Registration:
 The objective of this phase is to optain an ecuation that allows coordiates transformation from: